hashicorp/terraform-provider-aws/docs/contributing/error-handling.md

 #### Resource Already Deleted

-A typical pattern for resource deletion is to immediately perform the remote system deletion operation without checking existance.
+A typical pattern for resource deletion is to immediately perform the remote system deletion operation without checking existence.
 This is generally acceptable as operators are encouraged to always refresh their Terraform State prior to performing changes.
 However in certain scenarios, such as external systems modifying the remote system prior to the Terraform execution, it is certainly still possible that the remote system will return an error signifying that remote resource does not exist.
 In these cases, resources should implement logic that catches the error and returns no error.

 _NOTE: The Terraform Plugin SDK automatically handles the equivalent of d.SetId("") on deletion, so it is not necessary to include it._